open-metadata/OpenMetadata/openmetadata-docs/content/v1.6.x/how-to-guides/data-governance/glossary/approval.md

 To automate the approval workflow, ensure that your Glossary has **Reviewers** assigned.
 If you glossary has reviewers assigned, the glossary approval workflow gets triggered when a **New Term** is added.

 - The new term will show up in the Glossary, but will be marked as **Draft**.
+- This term will transition into the **In Review** status.
 - Only the assigned **Reviewers** can Approve or Reject the term.
 - A **Task** is assigned for the Reviewers.
 - The details of the glossary term can be viewed in the **Overview Tab**.